 Circumstances required me to eventually leave, and I entered the world of cities, concrete and steel.
 I never totally lost my feel for the land, but the responsibility of bringing up a small child meant that my focus went elsewhere, and into earning a living.

-And every day I walk the land and take from it what she chooses to give me, continually learning the ancient art of the forager.
+Over fifteen years ago the call of the wild beckoned me once again, and so I forage and feast every day as I walk the land and receive from the Earth what she chooses to give me, continually learning the “art of the forager”.

 I am a plant-based forager, ethnobotanical researcher and wild food educator.
 I have published numerous foraging guide books and established my wild food foraging school in 2008.

 My foraging courses were recently voted #1 in the country by BBC Countryfile.

 I am the creator of eatweeds.co.uk, which is listed in The Times Top 50 websites for food and drink.